 - Single-Piece Letters: Per ounce up to the maximum of 3.5 ounces.
 Any fraction of an ounce is considered a whole ounce.

 First-Class Mail flats prices are charged per ounce up to the maximum of 13 ounces.
 Any fraction of an ounce is considered a whole ounce.
 For example, if a piece weighs 1.2 ounces, the weight (postage) increment is 2 ounces.

 For prices, see Notice 123–Price List.

 For the letter-size nonmachinable prices see Notice 123–Price List.

-A First-Class Mail presort mailing fee must be paid once each 12-month period at each office of mailing by any person or organization entering mailings at automation or Presorted First-Class Mail prices.
-Payment of this fee is waived for full-service automation mailings (under 705.23.0).
+[1-26-20] A First-Class Mail presort mailing fee must be paid once each 12-month period at each office of mailing by any person or organization entering mailings at automation or Presorted First-Class Mail prices.
+Payment of this fee does not apply to qualified full-service mailings (under 705.23.3.1a).
 Payment of one fee allows a mailer to enter mail at all those prices.
 Persons or organizations paying this fee may enter mail of their clients as well as their own mail.
 The fee may be paid in advance only for the next 12 months and only during the last 60 days of the current service period.
 The fee charged is that which is in effect on the date of payment.